asamzaman87/Firefox-dark-mode-fix/README.md

 ## Intro <a name="intro"></a>
-This boilerplate is meant to be a minimal quick start for creating chrome/firefox extensions using React, Typescript and Tailwind CSS.
+This is a minimal quick start for using GPT Reader with Chrome and Firefox in dev mode.

 It includes all possible pages such as **new tab**, **dev panel**, **pop up**, etc., as well as corresponding manifest settings by default.
 You will likely have to customize/delete some of the pages (see docs below).

 You can build dist files for both Chrome and Firefox with manifest v3.

-If you are looking for a React focused way to access the local storage, I also implemented a chrome local/sync storage hook.
-The hook works well with this template.
-[Check it out here](https://gist.github.com/JohnBra/c81451ea7bc9e77f8021beb4f198ab96).

 ## Features <a name="features"></a>
 - [React 18](https://reactjs.org/)